damrem/hx-prim/README.md

 # hx-prim
-Haxe implementation of Prim's algorithm.
+Haxe implementation of Prim's algorithm for generating mazes.

 Work in progress.